Newborn Sleep Patterns

 What are the sleep patterns of a newborn?

-Generally, newborns sleep about 8 to 9 hours in the daytime and about 8 hours at night.
-Most babies do not begin sleeping through the night (6 to 8 hours) until at least 3 months of age, or until they weigh 12 to 13 pounds.
-However, this varies considerably and some babies do not sleep through the night until closer to 1 year.
-Newborns and young infants have small stomachs and must wake every few hours to eat.
-In most cases, your baby will awaken and be ready to eat about every 3 hours.
+Generally, newborns sleep a total of about 8 to 9 hours in the daytime and a total of about 8 hours at night.
+But because they have a small stomach, they must wake every few hours to eat.
+Most babies don’t begin sleeping through the night (6 to 8 hours) until at least 3 months of age.
+But this can vary a lot.
+Some babies don’t sleep through the night until closer to 1 year.
+In most cases, your baby will wake up and be ready to eat at least every 3 hours.
 How often your baby will eat depends on what he or she is being fed and his or her age.
-Make sure you talk with your doctor to determine if it is necessary to wake a baby for feedings.
+Make sure you talk with your healthcare provider to figure out if you need to wake your baby for feedings.

 Watch for changes in your baby's sleep pattern.
-If your baby has been sleeping consistently, and suddenly is waking, there may be a problem such as an ear infection.
+If your baby has been sleeping consistently, and suddenly is waking more often, there may be a problem such as an ear infection.
+Or your baby may be going through a growth spurt and need to eat more often.
 Some sleep disturbances are simply due to changes in development or because of overstimulation.

 What are the different alert phases of a newborn?